Conforming Loan Limit Increase for 2021

 What Does this Mean for Transferees?

-This is good news for organizations with U.S. transferees or assignees who are hoping to purchase a home in the United States.
+This is good news for organisations with US transferees or assignees who are hoping to purchase a home in the United States.
 An increase in the conforming loan limit means employees can borrow an additional $37,850 without requiring a jumbo loan, which is typically more difficult to qualify for and requires more documentation than a conforming loan.

 How Does This Impact High-Cost Areas?